kgroveshok/z80-homebrew/WORD-LIST.md

 ### BYNAME ( s -- u ) Get the file ID in the current BANK of the file named s | TODO

-### DIR ( u -- lab id ... c t ) Using bank number u push directory entries from persistent storage as w with count u  | TODO
+### DIR ( u -- lab id ... c t ) Using bank number u push directory entries from persistent storage as w with count u  | DONE

 ### SAVE  ( w u -- )    Save user word memory to file name w on bank u | TODO